Flat, Glossy Or Hard Light Style

 The main issue is that the reflection extends below the product like in the example, making it impossible for the product to technically fill 85% of the frame without cropping into the reflection.

-Having additional white space around the product also adds make the product appear smaller on the listing and may affect the zoom.
+Having additional white space around the product also makes the product appear smaller on the listing and may affect the zoom.
 The solution is to crop into the reflection but it will hide that beautiful reflection.

 Amazon Compatibility: Probably Ok